drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 doesn't really use the last modified date header for anything in particular, but I like having it around just in case.

-Notably, pelican does _not_ actually provide a way to manage or otherwise insert the dates automatically; it's completely up to you to insert an appropriate date.
+Notably, Pelican does _not_ actually provide a way to manage or otherwise insert the dates automatically; it's completely up to you to insert an appropriate date.